-Academic Load-Online (Graduate)
+Graduate Academic Load (Online)

-Graduate students are encouraged to take three to six credit hours per term.
-Three credit hours is classified as full-time graduate enrollment status.
-Students requesting course overloads must have a minimum GPA of 3.5 for graduate programs.
-Students requesting to take more than six credits per term must contact their academic advisor for assistance in their registration.
-The maximum course load permitted is six graduate credit hours per term without prior approval from the Vice President for Academic Affairs or her/his designee.
+Graduate students are encouraged to take three (3) to six (6) credit hours per online term.
+Three (3) semester credit hours are classified as full-time graduate enrollment status.
+Students requesting course overloads must have a minimum CGPA of 3.500 for graduate programs.
+Students requesting to take more than six (6) semester credits per term must contact their academic advisor for assistance in their registration.
+The maximum course load permitted is six (6) graduate credit hours per term without prior approval from the Vice President for Academic Affairs (VPAA) or her/his designee.
 A student may not take courses in overlapping terms.
-The course load policy is based on best practices and seeks to guide students toward mastery of content rather than simply graduating as quickly as possible.

-Graduate students enrolled in 3.0 or more credits per term are considered full time.
+The course load policy is based on best practices and seeks to guide students toward mastery of content rather than simply graduating the student as quickly as possible.
+Graduate students enrolled in three (3) semester credits or more per term are considered full-time.